The Best Tablet Computers for Less Than 200 Dollars

 Measuring 5.3 x 8 x 0.3 inches and 11.2 ounces, the Z580C-B1-BK is one of the thinnest, lightest tablets currently on the market.
 Its slim build makes it easy to hold and carry around in your bag, as well as giving it a sleek style that’s easy on the eyes.

 What makes the LG G Pad 8.0 V480 unique and places it among the better devices under $200 is its interesting features.
 Notable among them is being able to run 2 apps side by side on the screen.
 This only works for a specific list of apps and does cause the app to slow down, but turns out to be surprisingly useful.

 Another useful feature is the Knock Code, wherein you tap in a specified pattern on the screen to unlock it.
 It works even if the tablet is turned off.

 A third one is QuickRemote, which handily lets the tablet take control of your TV and media players.

-And finally, we have the Q Pair app, found only in LG tablets.
-It lets you link your tablet to your mobile phone so that you can see notifications for text messages on the tablet.
+And finally, we have the Q Pair app, found only in LG products.
+It lets you link your tablet to your mobile phone so that you can see notifications for text messages on the larger screen.

 The LG G Pad 8.0 comes with a 1.2GHz quad core processor and 1GB of RAM.
 As you can expect, it makes navigation a less than smooth experience if you have any apps running in the background.
 It will also struggle if you run demanding 3D games, but does well enough with 2D games.

-Something else to consider is this tablet’s stellar battery life—LG promises an amazing 14 days.
+Something else to consider is this device's stellar battery life—LG promises an amazing 14 days.
 True enough, the 4200mAh power cell does last through several days of moderate to heavy use.